geohacker/osm-roundabouts/README.md

 # osm-roundabouts
 Find roundabouts in OpenStreetMap.
-Writes all roundabouts to `stdout` and the largest to `stdout` (I know right).
+Writes all roundabouts to `stdout` and the largest to `stderr` (I know right).

 1. `npm install`
 2. Download OSM QA Tiles - https://osmlab.github.io/osm-qa-tiles